 For visiting Bromo’s crater and trekking to the sunrise viewpoint you will need a flashlight or preferably a headlamp.
-Hiking to the viewpoint is dark even along the street while trekking through the forest it will be pitch black especially on cloudy days.
+Hiking to the viewpoint is dark even along the street and while trekking through the forest it will be pitch black especially on cloudy days.
 If you are walking to the crater for sunset you will need the light on your way back.

 To either activity take at least one large bottle of water.
 Take a jacket or multiple layers and wear closed shoes when trekking to King Kong Viewpoint.
 Although while walking up it won’t be so cold, once you reach the peak and you are waiting for sunrise it will be freezing.
-But when the sun comes up the temperature rises to more comfortable.
+But when the sun comes up the temperature rises to a more comfortable level.

 Tip: Maps.me is an offline map which allows you to keep track without connection.
 Like many remote places, connection here is a hit and miss thing.
 The app is free and is a must in certain cases.

 >>Do you want to know more about amazing places in Asia?
 Subscribe to our e-mail list and receive itineraries, guides, and useful tips to plan your wonderful trip!!